paymoapp/api/sections/projects.md

 }
 ```

-**Note**: for the `users` and `managers` arrays, you will have to send the new list of assigned users, not only the newly assigned ones.
+**Note**: for the `users` and `managers` arrays, you will have to send the new list of assigned users, not only the ids of the newly assigned users.

 The response will return `200 OK` and will contain the updated project info as in the **Getting a project** section.